Originally published: 19.MAR.2019

-Say if you were clenching your vaginal muscles, it’s like that, but all the time.
-I’m doing it right now.
-I have to remind myself to relax.
-You hear about people with hidden traumas and that connection to vaginismus because something horrible happened to them but this just appeared out of nowhere.
+If you were clenching your vaginal muscles, it’s like that, but all the time.
+I’m doing it right now, I have to remind myself to relax.
+You hear about people with hidden traumas and that connection to vaginismus but this just appeared out of nowhere for me.

 Have you had to overcome emotional and physical barriers living with this disorder?

-Yes the condition has negatively affected relationships I’ve had with people who refuse to understand it.
-It took me a long time to accept that I had vaginismus myself and to accept that treatment wasn’t something that was going to work for me right now.
-Physically, vaginal sex is impossible for me so that’s not something I consider when I’m having sex.
-Accepting that took a long time too but eventually it became second nature and allowed me to stop focusing on the condition as a negative.
+Vaginal sex is impossible for me so that’s not something I consider when I’m having sex.
+Accepting that took a long time too, but eventually, it became second nature and allowed me to stop focusing on the condition as a negative.

 What happens if there is a potential for penetration?

-Whenever anything comes into contact with your vagina it seizes up, it’s an involuntary spasm, even if you’re relaxed it just happens.
-Even when I want to have sex I just think no, it’s not worth it, it’s going to be sore.
+Whenever anything comes into contact with my vagina it seizes up, it’s an involuntary spasm, even if you’re relaxed it just happens.
+Even when I want to have sex I just think "No, it’s not worth it, it’s going to be sore."
 A wall appears.
 It’s just like a block.

 Do you find it hard to explain vaginismus to other people?

-It depends who asks.
+It depends on who asks.
 Sometimes people are genuinely interested and willing to listen and then others point blank refuse to understand.
 I’ve experienced people getting angry and aggressive in the past, totally misunderstanding what I’m trying to tell them.
-It’s a pure indication that a person doesn’t know even half of what they should regarding the female body.

 How did you overcome your diagnosis?